prabucki/react-native-vision-camera-old/android/README.md

 # android

-This folder contains the Android-platform-specific code for react-native-vision-camera.
+This folder contains the Android-platform-specific code for react-native-vision-camera-old.

 ## Prerequesites